-During the year to assist with the acceleration of the Company's Australian manufacturing operations in Queensland, the Company's Executive Chairman, Richard Jenkins, agreed to provide a convertible loan facility on commercial terms.
-The loan is only convertible with receipt of Shareholder approval at the 2022 Annual General Meeting.
-The loan facility is for a total of A\$400,000 and will earn interest at 10%, which is payable in arrears or at conversion.
+During the year ended 31 December 2021, to assist with the acceleration of the Company's Australian manufacturing operations in Queensland, the Company's Executive Chairman, Richard Jenkins, provided a convertible loan facility on commercial terms for A\$400,000 with interest at 10%.
+The loan was converted in the current year following receipt of shareholder approval at the 2022 Annual General Meeting, which resulted in the issue of 36,547,432 shares at a price of A\$0.0118 per share on 24 June 2022 to Kizoz Pty Ltd, an entity attached to Richard Jenkins.

-There were no other loans or transactions transacted with KMPs during FY21.
+There were no other loans or transactions transacted with KMPs during FY22.